off-by-some/fynx/docs/generation/markdown/using-reactive.md

 - **Declarative subscriptions** — No manual `.subscribe()` calls to manage
 - **Runs immediately and on changes** — Get initial state and all updates
-- **Works with any observable** — Standalone, Store attributes, computed values, merged observables
+- **Works with any observable** — Standalone, Store attributes, computed values, merged observables, conditional observables
 - **Multiple observable support** — React to several sources, receive values as arguments
 - **Store-level reactions** — React to any change in an entire Store
+- **Conditional reactions** — Use with conditional observables for event-driven behavior
 - **Side effects, not state changes** — Reactive functions should perform effects, not modify watched observables

 With `@reactive`, you declare *what should happen* when state changes.
 FynX ensures it happens automatically, in the right order, every time.
 This eliminates a whole category of synchronization bugs and makes your reactive systems self-maintaining.